Djokovic eases past Berrettini in ATP Finals opener - WHIZ News

-Djokovic then raced into a 4-0 lead in the second before Berrettini earned his only break when the Serb sent a backhand wide.
-But Djokovic, who won four straight titles at the O2 Arena between 2012 and 2015, broke right back and then clinched the victory with an easy forehand putaway at the net.
+After giving up that lone break to make it 4-1 in the second, Djokovic broke right back and then clinched the victory with an easy forehand putaway at the net.

+“He missed a relatively easy forehand for him that gave me a break (in the first set),” Djokovic said.
+“And after that I started reading his serve better.”

-Berrettini was making his debut at the event for the world’s top eight players and had never faced Djokovic before.
+Berrettini was making his debut at the event for world’s top eight players and had never faced Djokovic before.
+He also said he struggled a bit with the speed of the indoor hard court at the O2.

+“The ball is not jumping a lot, so it’s tough to mix, especially my forehand,” Berrettini said.
+“I think it’s better when I have a little bit more time and the ball takes more spin. .
+I think I started the match pretty good, but he was just better than me today.”

 Roger Federer, who holds the record of six ATP Finals titles, was set to play Dominic Thiem later in the evening match.